Saving up to pay cash for your next significant expense doesn’t have to be a dream.

 The month of June has come and left.
 I anticipated a NO SPEND month, but I found myself overspending.

-Here I go with my overview of our June expenses, where I will begin with the negative and end on the positive.
+Here I go with my overview of our June expenses, where I will begin with the negative and end with the positive.

 Overspending In June